-Diplomatic relations between the Federal Republic of Germany and the Solomon Islands were established on 11 July 1978, only a few days after the country gained independence from the United Kingdom.
+The Federal Republic of Germany and the Solomon Islands established diplomatic relations on 11 July 1978, only a few days after the country gained independence from the United Kingdom.
 Political relations between the two countries are friendly and untroubled.
 The German Ambassador in Canberra, Australia, is also accredited to the Solomon Islands.
-Since 1986, Gerald Stenzel has been the German Honorary Consul in Honiara.

-In 2013, bilateral trade stood at approximately EUR 14.9 million, with German imports from the Solomon Islands worth EUR 14.1 million and German exports to the Solomon Islands EUR 0.8 million, putting the Solomon Islands in 142nd place among Germany’s foreign trading partners in terms of German imports and 211th place in terms of German exports.
+In 2016, bilateral trade stood at approximately 2.9 million euros, with German imports from the Solomon Islands worth 2.2 million euros and German exports to the Solomon Islands 0.64 million euros, putting the Solomon Islands in 141st place among Germany’s trading partners in terms of German imports and 212th place in terms of German exports.

-Germany supports the Solomon Islands’ economic, social and cultural development, in particular through its substantial contributions to the European Union.
-The EU is the second biggest development aid donor in the region, after Australia, the partner countries being allocated funding for various projects and programmes in accordance with Country Strategy Papers.
-Under the 10th European Development Fund (EDF), a total of EUR 16.5 million was earmarked for the Solomon Islands for the period 2008 to 2013.
-The focus of the 10th EDF in the Solomon Islands is sustainable rural development with particular attention to capacity building.
+Germany is supporting the Solomon Islands’ economic, social and cultural development, in particular through its substantial contributions to the European Union.
+The EU is a major donor of development aid in the region.
+The focus of the European Development Fund (EDF) in the Solomon Islands is sustainable rural development, with particular attention to capacity building.